ingadhoc/account-financial-tools/account_usability/README.rst

 Several Improvements to accounting:
 #.
 When creatin banks from bank menu, use bank name + account number for journal name (by default only account number is used).
 And also allow user to change this value (by default user can't)
 #.
 Make company id not required and false by default on payment term.
 This field was added on v9 and it is not used anywhere
+#.
+Add debit and credit card payment methods
+#.
+For inbound debit and credit payments, allow to configure days for collection.
+This will be used to set maturity date of related journal entries
+#.
+Add online payment method on journals
+#.
+Add link between payment acquirer and journals

 Installation
 ============